The Deadlift: King Of Exercises!

 If Casillo is not confused where to begin deadlifts then he believes both ways (like Curtis Dennis Jr.) are beneficial but favors the one starting below knee level.
 One cannot have both.
 It's either one or the other.
-However, teaching a novice how to perform deadlifts, thus, teaching safe execution, is in most cases best taught in a squat rack, while having the floor as the starting point - something to work towards for greater flexion to effect greater stimulation, and therefore, release greater testosterone levels (Casillo).
+However, teaching a novice how to perform deadlifts, thus, teaching safe execution, is in most cases best taught in a squat rack, while having the floor as the starting point—something to work toward for greater flexion to effect greater stimulation, and therefore, release greater testosterone levels (Casillo).

 This is how I read Casillo's article: it is more educational than dogmatic.
 So I applaud Casillo for his fine and educational article.

 Now I want to say a few words about partial rep training in the deadlift and why it is not suitable for experienced lifters.
 I fell prey to this sort of "revolutionary" training method as expounded in the book Power Factor Training (PFT).
 Since this article deals exclusively with deadlifts I'll limit myself to talking about my experience doing PFT deadlifts.